AbishkaKK/resume/README.md

 - `resume.pdf`: A compiled PDF version of the resume.
 - `resume.cls`: A custom LaTeX class file used for styling the resume (if applicable).
 - `bibtex.bib`: A BibTeX file for any references or publications (if applicable).
-- `images/`: A directory containing any images used in the resume (e.g., logos, profile picture).

 ## Requirements